SummaryRead the full fact sheet

-The rainbow tick (pictured below) was developed by Gay and Lesbian Health Victoria (GLHV) in 2013 and shows which services have been accredited to provide inclusive practices to make you feel safe and welcome.
+The rainbow tick (pictured below) was developed by Gay and Lesbian Health Victoria (GLHV) in 2013 and to provide inclusive practices to make you feel safe and welcome.
 Rainbow tick organisations will treat you fairly and respectfully as an LGBTI person.

 A service provider with the rainbow tick seeks to improve the health and wellbeing of LGBTI people by providing services regardless of sexual orientation, gender identity or intersex status.

 Advance care planning for LGBTI people